exonum/exonum-btc-anchoring/README.md

 * `btc-anchoring-create-funding-tx` - if this option is set, the node will create an initial funding transaction with the given amount in satoshis and return its identifier.
-* `btc-anchoring-funding-txid` - Identifier of the initial funding transaction which was created previously using the option above.
+* `btc-anchoring-funding-txid` - identifier of the initial funding transaction which was created previously using the option above.

 ### For adjusting the running blockchain configuration

 Variables that you can modify

-* `transaction_fee` - the amount of the fee per byte in satoshis for the anchoring transactions.
+* `transaction_fee` - the amount of the fee per byte in satoshis for anchoring transactions.
 * `anchoring_interval` - the interval in blocks between anchored blocks.
 * `funding_transaction` - the hex representation of the current funding transaction, the node will use it as an input if it is not spent.